savvas23/SubAndDub/README.md

 ## Required Configuration

 To run this locally you will need a Firestore configuration for a schema and Storage bucket.
 If you want to utilize ChatGPT in subtitling you will need a valid API Key.
-Make sure to save these in your enviroment files.
+Make sure to save these in your enviroment files and import them in the corresponding services to be used.

 ## Development server